ElektraInitiative/PermaplanT/doc/tests/README.md

 ## Test Environment and Infrastructure

 - Test environments must mirror production environments as closely as possible.
-  - Windows 10/11 or Linux with Python 11 and node v19 etc ...
-- Virtualization and containerization technologies, such as Docker and Kubernetes, must be utilized for test environment management.
+- Virtualization and containerization technologies, such as Docker must be utilized for test environment management.
 - Test environments must be version controlled and easily reproducible.

 ## Testing Tools